- a Track Control Panel with Audio Track Dropdown Menu for changing View Mode and audio properties of that individual track

 - a visual representation of the audio waveform.

 A track is like one instrument in your symphony, or one voice in your podcast.
 You can add more tracks, and all of them will be mixed together to create your final output, but during editing you can manipulate each track independently.
 If you have an interview recorded with two microphones, each one can go in a separate track.
 If you have background music, that could go in a third track.
-You can move the whole track along the Timeline so that it plays at a different point in time in the mix, but until it is split into clips you cannot move individual parts of it around.

 Stereo Audio Track

 The image below shows the separate components of an Audacity stereo track: the Track Control Panel with Audio Track Dropdown Menu, the Vertical Scale and the Waveform Display itself, typical of a finally edited recording.
 As per convention, the upper waveform and vertical scale represent the left channel and the lower waveform and vertical scale represent the right channel.
+The dark blue part of the waveform displays the tallest peak and the light blue part of the waveform displays the average RMS (Root Mean Square) value of the audio, see The waveform colors for more detail.

 - To change the default View Mode that all tracks show when created, use Tracks Preferences.